Lincoln Continental Mark III: 1971

 1971 saw the Golden Anniversary for the Lincoln marque and the third and final year of Mark III production.
-Sales were better than ever, at 27,091 almost equal to the Eldorado's, a harbinger for the new decade.
+Sales were better than ever at 27,091, almost equal to the Eldorado's, a harbinger for the new decade.

 Little changed from the 1970 model; tinted glass became standard, as did automatic climate-controlled air conditioning and Sure-Trak anti-lock brakes.
-High-back seats became standard (with low back seats optional), and a rare special-order floor console was made available requiring the use of Thunderbird front seats.
+High-back seats became standard until around December 1970 and then were switched back to the low-back style used in the early 1970 model year.
 Horsepower remained unchanged at 365, but the 460 CID V8 engine gained a more sophisticated thermostatic air cleaner assembly with its associated ductwork.

 In its second annual King of the Hill contest, Motor Trend (July, 1971) again gave the Continental Mark III the nod by a wider margin than 1970 despite it being basically a warmed-over 1968 model while the Cadillac was all-new from the ground up.
 M/T noted that the Mark III's leather interior was far more luxurious and better detailed than the test Eldorado's nylon cloth and the Continental's real wood dash trim was far more attractive than the Cadillac's simulate.

 1972 would see a new, even larger car, the Mark IV, replace the Mark III.